 The cost factor is calculated based on actual Distribution pipeline replacement costs found both in BC 267 and 276 for jobs completed from 2006 thru 2009.
 A single cost per construction job was calculated for small projects consisting of replacement of less than 200 foot of pipe.
 A replacement cost per foot factor was calculated for medium to large jobs based on the total length of pipe installed.
-An additional mobilization/demobilization cost factor was used for each HCA segment equivalent in cost to a small job.
-The replacement cost per foot factor was multiplied by the project specific HCA miles to be replaced and the mob/demob cost factor was multiplied by the project specific HCA segments and added together to determine the replacement forecasts for the medium and large replacement projects.
+An additional mobilization/demobilization cost factor was multiplied by the project specific HCA miles to be replaced and the mob/demob cost factor was multiplied by the project specific HCA segments and added together to determine the replacement forecasts for the medium and large replacement projects.

-PROJECT TITLE Gas Distribution Pipeline Replacements / Externally Driven Supply Line 42-46 PI Replacement/Alteration BUDGET NO. 00276.11 WITNESS Ray Stanford IN SERVICE DATE 02/28/2012
+PROJECT TITLE Gas Distribution Pipeline Replacements / Externally Driven Supply Line 42-46 PI Replacement/Alteration виддет no. 00276.11

+WITNESS IN SERVICE DATE

+Ray Stanford 02/28/2012